PoR Card Renewal, Verification Exercise For Afghan Refugees Postponed Due To COVID-19 - UrduPoint

 The government of Pakistan, together with UNHCR, has decided to temporarily postpone the commencement of the Documentation Renewal and Information Verification Exercise (DRIVE) due to a third wave of the COVID-19 pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Mar, 2021 ) :The government of Pakistan, together with UNHCR, has decided to temporarily postpone the commencement of the Documentation Renewal and Information Verification Exercise (DRIVE) due to a third wave of the COVID-19 pandemic.
+ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Apr, 2021 ) :The government of Pakistan, together with UNHCR, has decided to temporarily postpone the commencement of the Documentation Renewal and Information Verification Exercise (DRIVE) due to a third wave of the COVID-19 pandemic.

 The card renewal and verification exercise for Afghan refugees was set to formally begin on April 1, said a press release issued here on Wednesday.